 “A lead is any person who indicates interest in a company’s product or service in some way, shape, or form,” according to Hubspot.

-For example, have you subscribed to the Agorapulse newsletter yet?
+For example, have you signed up for a free trial at Agorapulse yet?

-If you haven’t but you live, breathe, and work in the world of social media, then I’d highly recommend that you do.
-Sign up here.
+Another example: If you live, breathe, and work in the world of social media, then I’d highly recommend that you sign up for the Agorapulse newsletter.

 If you have, you have entered your email address, clicked ‘’sign me up,” and started to receive a juicy, monthly newsletter filled with “the hottest posts and latest social media news,” right?